priyankamalviya/freecodecamp/README.md

 # freecodecamp
-My repository for all are code camp codes
+My repository for all code camp codes